How to conclude an essay:

 Finishing your essay isn’t less but sometimes even more challenging than starting it.
 Our writers know it firsthand, so they give consent graciously to share expert tips on creating strong conclusions for college papers.

-The assignment: write a précis, in 800-1000 words (approximately four double-spaced pages), of the first two-thirds of “Reading: An Intertextual Activity,” by Robert Scholes.
-Your precis should cover Scholes’s essay through the top of page 28.
+So, it happened again.
+Your teacher assigned yet another paper to you.
+It sounds something like “write a précis, in 800-1000 words (approximately four double-spaced pages), of the first two-thirds of ‘Reading: An Intertextual Activity,’ by Robert Scholes.
+Your precis should cover Scholes’s essay through the top of page 28.”